mister-benjamin/etherwake-nfqueue/README.md

 IP address are not answered and thus the client trying to reach out to its destination will not send any *network layer* packets.
-We could use *arptables* instead to wake the host when someone requests its MAC address, but this would probably happen to often and no fine-grained control would be possible.
+We could use *arptables* instead to wake the host when someone requests its MAC address, but this would probably happen too often and no fine-grained control would be possible.

 As a workaround, it might be possible to configure a static ARP entry on your router (untested), e.g. with: